 Ava Gardner in The Barefoot Contessa: Magnetic blend of Hollywood glamour + talent in adult-oriented star vehicle

-One of the flashiest film celebrities of the mid-20th century, Ava Gardner – The Barefoot Contessa, Mogambo, and The Killers are three of her best-remembered efforts – is Turner Classic Movies’ “Summer Under the Stars” honoree on Aug.
+One of the flashiest film celebrities of the mid-20th century, Ava Gardner – The Barefoot Contessa, Mogambo, and Show Boat are three of her best-remembered efforts – is Turner Classic Movies’ “Summer Under the Stars” honoree on Aug.
 8.